mykolatyniv/NJIT-1st-MiniProject/calculator.md

 <a name="2">

 ## Don't Repeat Yourself (DRY)
 - DRY principle is a software development practice aimed at reducing repetition of information.
-In this lesson, you learned how to apply DRY when making comparisons in your Python code
+ It is a good idea to adhere to the DRY principle when writing computer code: don’t repeat yourself.
+If we cut and paste code to reuse it in various places, we may at some point realise our code contains an error and have to fix the error in all the places we pasted and used our code.
+Below, is an example of a function using DRY to replace a list of information.

 ### Example:
 ####  name = 'Mahdi'